The Atomic Cafe: Historical context

 Bob Mielke, in "Rhetoric and Ideology in the Nuclear Test Documentary" (Film Quarterly) discusses the release of The Atomic Cafe: "This satire feature was released at the height of the nuclear freeze movement (which was in turn responding to the Reagan administration's surreal handling of the arms race.)"

+In "Atomic Café" (Film Quarterly), Fred Glass points out that the technical and cultural background needed to create the film was not available in 1955.
+The film's themes, critical of government propaganda and the nuclear arms race, would have been seen as unpatriotic during the McCarthy era.
+And getting the necessary permits and funding to make Atomic Café can be quite difficult.

 Patricia Aufderheide, in Documentary Film: A Very Short Introduction touches on the significance of The Atomic Cafe as a window into the past of government propaganda and disinformation during the years following the advent of the atomic bomb.
-"Propaganda, also known as disinformation, public diplomacy, and strategic communication, continues to be an important tool for governments.
-But stand-alone documentary is no longer an important part of public relations campaigns aimed at the general public."
+Propaganda, also known as disinformation, public diplomacy, and strategic communication, continues to be an important tool for governments.
+But stand-alone documentary is no longer an important part of public relations campaigns aimed at the general public.

+It has also been known as a postmodernist film.